apphp/laravel-flash/README.md

 # Simple Flash Messages for Laravel Framework Applications

-This package allows to use Bootstrap 3/4 flash messaging for Laravel framework applications.
+This package allows to use Bootstrap 3/4 flash messaging for Laravel 6+ framework applications.

+## Requirements

+* php >=7.0
+* Laravel 6+

 ## Installation